lsc4ss-s22/final-project-lyrics/README.md

 ## Structure of Project

-1. Data collection:
+1. Data collection: Baotong Zhang
+   * Serial scraping
-     Parallel scraping
+   * Parallel scraping
-     Upload data to S3

 2. Data cleaning: Dask

 3. Data Statistics and plot: Dask

 4. NLP and Machine Learning with Spark:
+     * Topic Model
-     Process the lyrics text into features
+       * Process the lyrics text into features
-     Train LDA Topic Model to extract topics from lyrics text
+       * Train LDA Topic Model to extract topics from lyrics text
+     * Prediction: Baotong Zhang
+       * Merge the cleaned data with weeks-on-board target
+       * Upload merged data to S3
+       * Train a logistic regression and report the classification outcomes

-5. Summary and Analysis
+6. Summary and Analysis

 ## Data